 When the trial court confirmed the default judgment in the plaintiff’s favor, awarding him $50,000, they found his testimony was credible.
 According to the appellate court, there was no manifest error in this finding, nor was there manifest error in the amount of general damages awarded by the trial court.

 The court affirmed the default judgment in favor of the plaintiff.

-At Lavis Law, our car accident attorneys represent Louisiana victims in their pursuit of damages following accidents, including motor vehicle collisions.
+At Lavis Law, our Louisiana auto accident attorneys represent Louisiana victims in their pursuit of damages following accidents, including motor vehicle collisions.
+Job equipment can also be considered dangerous defective products which may require a defective products lawyer in Louisiana.
 Our office provides a free consultation and can be reached by calling 866.558.9151.